stamkivi/academic.tamkivi.com/content/project/sunrise/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-Invested in Seed round.
+Seed investor.

 Sunrise built a truly better calendar on web and mobile.

+![screenshot]

-Founded by Pierre Valade and Jeremy Le Van.
+Founded by Pierre Valade and Jeremy Le Van in NYC.

 [Acquired by Microsoft in 2015 for $100M+](https://techcrunch.com/2015/02/04/microsoft-sunrise/).

+[screenshot]: sunrise-screenshot.png